 To do this, you should keep in mind that over time, the ability to activate regeneration mechanisms decreases.

 Therefore, it is decisive that you give yourself enough space to recover well from the if you want it to be part of your life.

 It’s not usually an excellent strategy to take hours off your sleep to get the time to train (at least at first).

 👉 The essential techniques to optimize your rest are:

-- Avoid intense light and expose yourself to screens an hour before going to sleep.
+- Avoid intense light and expose yourself to screens an hour before sleep.
 Your brain must understand it’s night.